mririgoyen/irigoyen.dev/posts/2021-02-11-image-fallbacks-in-css-using-supports.md

 }
 ```

 In this class declaration, we set our default `background-image` like normal.
-Then, using `@supports`, we test if the browser can set a `background-image` of our WebP version of the image.
+Then, using `@supports` we test if the browser can set a `background-image` of our WebP version of the image.
 If so, we overwrite the original `background-image` declaration with our new one, using our more efficient WebP version of the image.

 The `@supports` at-rule is also [supported in all modern browsers](https://caniuse.com/css-featurequeries).